Vikings hang on for 28-25 win over Saints in London

 INJURIES

 Vikings rookie Lewis Cine was carted off the field with a leg injury late in the first quarter.
 He was blocking on a punt return when he sustained the injury.
-Cine clutched his left leg as he went down.
-The Vikings immediately ruled him out. … DL Carl Granderson was ruled out at halftime.
+O’Connell said Cine has a “lower-leg fracture” and will remain in London to have surgery. … DL Carl Granderson was ruled out at halftime.
+Saints wide receiver Michael Thomas had been ruled out before the game and Kamara (rib) was inactive.

 UP NEXT